lvgl/lvgl/docs/overview/disp.rst

 Displays
 ========

-:important: The basic concept of a *display* in LVGL is explained in the [Porting](/porting/display) section.
-So before reading further, please read the [Porting](/porting/display) section first.
+:important: The basic concept of a *display* in LVGL is explained in the `Porting </porting/display>`__ section.
+So before reading further, please read that section first.

 Multiple display support
 ************************